qlibs/mph/README.md

 std::print("{}", *colors["green"]); // prints 1
 ```

-> mph::map is std::array of std::pairs and might be rewritten as such.
+> mph::map is array of pairs and might be rewritten as such.
-> Note: The array has to be marked `constexpr`.
-Additionally, for strings, `mph::fixed_string` has to be used.
+> Note: The array has to be marked `constexpr` in this case.
+Additionally, for strings, `mph::fixed_string` has to be used which can be simplified with `mph::pair` which passes `mph::fixed_string` for raw literals.

 ```cpp
 enum class color { red, green, blue };